-Opposition to the construction of a recreational complex in Dighomi Forest Park escalated last weekend, as activists and local residents staged an overnight protest.
+Opposition to the construction of a recreational complex in Dighomi Forest Park escalated on 13–14, as activists and local residents staged an overnight protest.

 Several dozen local residents and environmental activists camped overnight from 13–14 July in protest of plans to build a large recreational complex inside the park.
 Holding aloft placards and singing protest songs, the group called on the Tbilisi Municipality to cancel the permit and place the territory under municipal ownership.